 The time that it takes from taking your initial instructions to the final resolution of your matter depends largely on the stage at which your case is resolved.
 If a settlement is reached during pre-claim conciliation, your case is likely to take 8-10 weeks.
 If your claim proceeds to a Final Hearing, your case is likely to take 20-26 weeks.
 This is just an estimate and we will, of course, be able to give you a more accurate timescale once we have more information and as the matter progresses.

-We offer a free initial interview to discuss your options.
+We offer a free 1/2 hour initial interview to discuss your options subject to assessment.

 - 01472 240 251